2 genera

 Origin: Native

-Distribution: Occurring on both sides of the Cascades in the northern half of Washington, particularly common in the Wenatchee Mountains; southern British Columbia, northern Washington, disjunct in the Wallowa Mts., and in southwestern Oregon and northern California.
+Distribution: Occurring on both sides of the Cascades crest in the northern half of Washington, southern British Columbia to northern California.

 Habitat: Open, rocky slopes near timberline in the mountains, chiefly on serpentine.